MicrosoftDocs/Managed-Desktop/managed-desktop/operate/reports.md

 - [Noncompliant devices](/mem/intune/fundamentals/reports#noncompliant-devices-report-operational)

 > [!NOTE]
 > Custom Microsoft Managed Desktop roles guarantee access only to the Microsoft Managed Desktop reports.
-To access other parts of Microsoft Endpoint Manager, such as **All devices**, see [Role-based access control with Microsoft Intune](/mem/intune/fundamentals/role-based-access-control).
+To access other parts of the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431), such as **All devices**, see [Role-based access control with Microsoft Intune](/mem/intune/fundamentals/role-based-access-control).

 ## Microsoft Managed Desktop inventory data

 In addition to the other reports, you can export information about the devices managed by Microsoft Managed Desktop.
-In Microsoft Endpoint Manager, navigate to the **Devices** section, under Microsoft Managed Desktop, select **Devices** and use the **Export all** tab to [download a detailed inventory report](../operate/device-inventory-report.md).
+In the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431), navigate to the **Devices** section, under Microsoft Managed Desktop, select **Devices** and use the **Export all** tab to [download a detailed inventory report](../operate/device-inventory-report.md).